-If trade and other payables contain a significant financing component, and the effective interest method results in the recognition of interest expense, then it is included in profit or loss.
+If trade and other payables contain a significant financing component, and the effective interest method results in the recognition of interest expense, then it is included in profit or loss in finance costs.

 Trade and other payables expose the company to liquidity risk and possibly to interest rate risk.
-Refer to note 18 for details of risk exposure and management thereof.
+Refer to note 19 for details of risk exposure and management thereof.